 There are some hurdles to the expansion of cloning in cannabis.
 While not insurmountable, they can pose issues, especially for those new to growing.
 Add in the fact that many growers still have issues finding banking and insurance services to finance and protect their investment, and it is enough to scare some growers away from cloning.

 - There is no evolution when using only CBD clone strains.
 Strains develop different characteristics based on the blending of their parent-plants’ characteristics.
-Since cloning is a form of asexual reproduction, the mother plant passes on only her genetics to the clones.
-If you want to further change the line, you will have to begin introducing new genetic material again.
+Since cloning is a form of asexual reproduction, the female hemp clones pass on only their genetics to the clones.
+If you want to change the line further, you will have to begin introducing new genetic material again.

 - Getting started with cloning can be more expensive than traditional hemp growing.
-While using cloned plants eventually leads to better efficiency, the initial start-up costs can be higher.
+While using cloned plants eventually leads to better efficiency, the initial start-up costs can be higher when you buy hemp clones.
 The added expense of buying and transporting partially grown plants vs. planting seeds can push some hemp farmers out of the market while others are forced to raise prices that are eventually passed onto the consumer.

 - Not everyone has the experience to create their own CBD clone strains, and sourcing reliable clones for an initial plant can be difficult.
 Creating your own hemp strains can be time-consuming and beyond the experience level of novice growers.
-That’s why so many growers exploring clones begin with a set of clones from an established strain.
-Unfortunately, the hemp industry is growing faster than effective regulation, and this has led to inexperienced growers buying from other inexperienced or malicious growers, costing hundreds of thousands of dollars and entire crops.
+That’s why so many growers exploring clones buy hemp clones from an established strain.
+Unfortunately, the hemp industry is growing faster than effective regulation.
+It has led to inexperienced growers buying from other amateur or malicious growers, costing hundreds of thousands of dollars and entire crops.